gilch/hissp/docs/macro_tutorial.rst

    >>> (-255)
    -255

-.. sidebar:: Lissp's reader macros are a feature of Lissp itself, not of the Hissp compiler.
+.. sidebar:: Lissp's parse-time macros are a feature of Lissp itself, not of the Hissp compiler.

-   An alternate reader could certainly do reader macros differently.
-   But Lissp's lexer is *intentionally* not extensible, for the same reasons that Clojure does not give the programmer access to its read table: your tooling would no longer be able to tokenize your code.
+   An alternate reader could certainly do lexing-time macros, like Common Lisp does, but Lissp's lexer is *intentionally* not extensible, for the same reasons that Clojure does not give the programmer access to its read table: your tooling would no longer be able to tokenize your code.